sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 This proposal defines a minimal, backend-neutral extension for server-side policy enforcement in MCP.

 The extension allows an MCP Server to advertise that it evaluates policy before exposing or executing protected MCP capabilities, including tools, resources, prompts and future capability types.
-The protected MCP Server remains the Policy Enforcement Point (PEP), while policy evaluation may be local or delegated to an external trusted policy service.
+The protected MCP Server remains the Policy Enforcement Point, while policy evaluation may be local or delegated to an external trusted policy service.

 The proposal does not define a policy language, RBAC model, ABAC model, audit backend, identity provider or authorization protocol.
 It defines the enforcement contract that an MCP Server can implement regardless of the underlying policy system.